Customer Service Training

 This is why Prosell offers customer service training programs in house

-The customer service training we think works best is that which is based on your real customer service team, customers and day to day business demands.
+The training we think works best is that which is based on your real customer service team, customers and day to day business demands.

 We would agree how the group will implement what the training covers and agree specific coaching and follow up that measures successful implementation.
 We define roles for Prosell, the target group, their manager(s) and HR in this process.